 Devoted foodies and restaurant newbies love The Feed.
 Sign-up now for our twice weekly newsletter.

-Night Shift Brewing. / Photo by Kate Weiser
+Night Shift Brewing’s Detroit-style pizza. / Photo by Kate Weiser

 There’s no doubt about it: Marathon Monday is one of the most exciting days in Boston and, for that matter, all the ‘burbs that line the route.
 Planning to come out and cheer on the runners?
-After you do, refuel yourself by sprinting over to one of our race-day picks for every town and neighborhood from Hopkinton to Heartbreak Hill.
+After you do, refuel yourself by sprinting over to one of our race-day picks—each open for Monday lunch—for every town and neighborhood from Hopkinton to Heartbreak Hill.

 If you want to grab a bite near the starting line of the marathon in Hopkinton, you will quickly discover that a lot of the restaurants in town are closed on Mondays.
-Bill’s, blessedly, is an exception to that rule—the place is firing up pizzas topped with meatballs, BBQ or Buffalo chicken, pineapple (if you play it that way), and much more by 10:30 a.m.
-So once you’ve sufficiently seen off the runners, book it over for a pie, panini, calzone, or chocolate mud cake (it’s dessert-time somewhere).
+BoMain, a 2024 rebrand of Bill’s Downtown Pizzeria & Bar, is blessedly an exception to that rule—the place is firing up pizzas topped with meatballs, barbecue or Buffalo chicken, pineapple (if you play it that way), and much more by 10:30 a.m.
+So once you’ve sufficiently seen off the runners, book it over for a pie, panini, or steak tips.
 There’s a full bar, too, so take advantage on your own Monday off.

 14 Main St., Hopkinton, 508-435-0447, mybillspizza.com.